NoonePYDEV/EasyBinder/README.md

 ## Setup Script

-The project includes a `setup.bat` script intended to restore the .NET dependencies before building or using the tool, or run :
+The project includes a `Quick Setup.bat` script intended to restore the .NET dependencies before building or using the dotnet cli, run :

 ```
 dotnet restore